 SOC 2 can be a daunting process.
 Policies are subjective; auditors avoid providing much guidance; advice on the internet is incomplete or vague.
-We decided to create Comply, an open source collection of policy templates that includes best practices.
+We decided to create Comply, an open-source collection of SOC 2 policy templates that include best practices.
 We hope it reduces the stress of SOC 2 and points fellow startups in the right direction.

 SOC 2 involves every team in the company -- including many which don’t report to you.
 You need to inventory your existing tools/infrastructure, research best practices, define policies and procedures for your teams, build consensus, and ultimately persuade every team to adopt them.
 The process is inevitably accompanied by acute time pressure: a major Q4 deal, an impending IPO, or a life-changing partnership that depends on successfully completing your audit.

-Our team recently went through another SOC2 audit, and decided this time around we'd like to share some of our lessons learned.
-We compiled these lessons in Comply and open sourced all our work so fellow startups could easily adopt our work.
-I've been a part of security and compliance for other regimes as well (PCI, HIPAA, GDPR) -- and one thing all of these systems share is an unabiding love for documents!
+Our team recently went through another SOC2 audit and decided this time around, we'd like to share some of our lessons learned (see "How to Stay SOC 2 Compliant").
+We compiled these lessons in Comply and open-sourced all our work so fellow startups could easily adopt our work.
+I've been a part of security and compliance for other regimes as well (PCI, HIPAA, GDPR), and one thing all of these systems share is an unabiding love for documents!

 Before starting SOC 2, we had a solid grasp of security, but security and compliance are two very different things.
 We found ourselves wishing for a baseline set of practices that definitively addressed SOC 2 without requiring an army of headcount dedicated to ongoing operations.